 In relation to automated driving, Saarenketo explained that Roadscanners Oy is not in the business of developing autonomous driving per se but, instead, is interested in how vehicles can stay on roads during winter conditions.

 “The big risk with autonomous vehicles is that they move exactly at the same wheel path.
 On the other hand, when humans are driving, they are loading differently and deviation is about 40cm from each other,” said Saarenketo, adding that such a situation means the road will face problems.

 Ensuring that roads have been designed as by the stipulated guidelines is one area where intelligent transport systems in Lapland is making headway.
 Roadscanners Oy has developed asphalt quality control and quality assurance system both in instrumentation and software such as the asphalt paver homogeneity systems.

 One of the ideas behind automated driving is reducing accidents caused by human errors.
 This argument, besides efficiency, environmental issues, comfort, inclusion, and accessibility, is well acknowledged in the Aurora Project.

 According to Reija Viinanen, “automation is seen as one solution for better safety in traffic and transport.”
-Saarenketo exemplifies improved safety as in the case of emergency braking whose impact has drastically reduced accidents in, for instance, Israel.
+Saarenketo uses as an example improved safety the case of emergency braking, whose impact has drastically reduced accidents in, for instance, Israel.

 “Starting from next year, trucks weighing more than 3.5 tonnes have to be fit with automated braking system in Israel,” said Saarenketo.
 A similar measure is also planned be introduced in Finland.

-When it comes to intelligent transport, the most important issue as Saarenketo explains is to integrate intelligent transport and robotics to the road asset management systems which in turn will lead to safer roads and lesser cost of service maintenance of roads.
+When it comes to intelligent transport, the most important issue as Saarenketo explains to integrate intelligent transport and robotics to the road asset management systems which in turn will lead to safer roads and lower costs of service maintenance of roads.